ayazmahmood246/CMOS-INVERTER-DESIGN/README.md

 <img width="607" height="535" alt="Screenshot 2025-08-17 at 3 02 53 PM" src="https://github.com/user-attachments/assets/3b35e25b-9244-41db-99be-3e73db0fbc35" />
 Fig (1)

-In this circuit we fixed the Vd at 3 volt and vary the Vg from 0 to 10 and plot the current negative of I(Vd) which entering in the Vd voltage source  we get the following characteristics:
+In this circuit we fixed the Vdd at 3 volt and vary the Vg from 0 to 10 and plot the current negative of I(Vd) which entering in the Vd voltage source  we get the following characteristics:
 <img width="1470" height="956" alt="Screenshot 2025-08-17 at 3 03 25 PM" src="https://github.com/user-attachments/assets/131ddc95-5a99-4c72-9e86-3eb9cfd6b6d3" />
 Fig(2)
 Now we zoom into the part where current start to increase: